AmethystBird/COMP3016-Lab-Tasks/Lab7/README.md

 Complete above.

 ### Task 4
-Achieve the same transform in 'Dynamic Rotation' with addition of MVP
+Achieve the same transform in 'Dynamic Rotation' with addition of MVP.
+Fix solution using 'glm::' unnecessarily

 ### 3D Rotation
 Might do, not sure yet

 ### Depth Buffer (Z Buffer)
-### Rotation
+If 3D rotation done

 ## Controls

 ### Movement
 ### Zooming